adambard/learnxinyminutes-docs/forth.html.markdown

 .s    \ <7> 5 2 3 56 76 23 65 ok

 \ In Forth, everything is either a word or a number.
+\ A word is a named definition, that is something like a function/subprogram.

 \ ------------------------------ Basic Arithmetic ------------------------------

+\ Arithmetic works by manipulating parameters on the stack.
-\ Arithmetic (in fact most words requiring data) works by manipulating data on
+\ (in fact most words requiring parameters)
-\ the stack.
 5 4 +    \ ok

-\ `.` pops the top result from the stack:
+\ `.` pops the top parameter from the stack and prints it as a signed number:
 .    \ 9 ok

 \ More examples of arithmetic: